Turkish Canadians: Migration from the Ottoman Empire

-Internment of Turks in Canada, 1914
+Internment of 1914

 The Ottoman Empire declared war on Britain in November 5, 1914.
 Only five days later, on November 10, 1914, 98 Turks were deported and settled in Kingston and then in Kapuskasing.
 Their number increased over time.
 They weren’t the only “enemy aliens” subjected to internment.
 More than 8,500 people were placed in 24 camps during the war.
 Of them 205 were Turks.
-Majority of them were from Eastern Anatolia, Harput.
+Most were from the Eastern Anatolia region's Harput.
 Many foreigners have been interned for wanting to leave Canada, which in the eyes of the government posed a threat.
 Others were sent to the camps because they had suspicious activities.
-The number of these foreigners was not small at all - they numbered 393,320.
+The number of these foreigners was not small at all — they numbered 393,320.
 3,880 of them were from the Ottoman Empire.

 According to the newspapers, the reason for the detention of the Turks was the government's desire to protect 400 Armenians living in Brantford, where the majority of the Turkish population was concentrated.
 The Armenians were worried that the Turks would attack them.
-It is possible that the letter of the Armenian missionary of Brantford, Armen Amirkhanian influenced the city council.
-He spoke to Brantford City Council that Armenians were loyal to Britain and that they were not ethnic Turks.
-Armen also had mentioned the massacres that took place and that the Armenians suffered a lot because of the Turks.
-His letter had showed results and news of Armenians loyal to Britain appearеd in the newspapers.
-According to other newspapers, Turks in the city have tried to bomb a newly created post office.
+It is possible that a letter from the Armenian missionary of Brantford, Armen Amirkhanian, influenced the city council.
+He wrote to Brantford City Council, claiming that Armenians were loyal to Britain, and that they were not ethnic Turks.
+He also mentioned the massacres that took place, and that the Armenians suffered a lot because of the Turks.
+His letter showed results and news of Armenians loyal to Britain that appearеd in the newspapers.
+According to other newspapers, Turks in the city had tried to bomb a newly created post office.
 The truth of this statement is debatable, as many Turks in Canada couldn't even read or write.

 Apart from ethnic Armenians, other Ottoman citizens, such as the Orthodox Macedonians and Greeks were also not deported.
 Also, many of these Turks left Eastern Anatolia to earn enough money to buy land in their homeland and live in their native places.
 Despite these misunderstandings, the Armenian community, also from Harput, tried to help these Turks.
 Even the Turks in America, Massachusetts, hired two lawyers to bring the Canadian Turks to America, but their attempts were unsuccessful.
 Although Turkey, as soon as it learned of what was happening, tried to help its compatriots, its attempts were unsuccessful, especially after the Turks were banned from sending letters to the Ottoman Empire, even to their families, on November 25.